 Notwithstanding s.
 12.1, the amount of the development charge with respect to infrastructure services shall be payable for development that requires approval of a plan of subdivision under section 51 of the Planning Act or a consent under s.
-53 of the Planning Act and for which a Subdivision Agreement or Consent Agreement is entered into immediately upon the parties entering into the Subdivision Agreement or Consent Agreement for all lots and blocks on which single detached dwellings and semi-detached dwellings are permitted in the plan of subdivision or pursuant to the consent.
+53 of the Planning Act and for which a Subdivision Agreement or Consent Agreement is entered into immediately upon the parties entering into the Subdivision Agreement or Consent Agreement or Consent Agreement or Consent single detached dwellings and semi-detached dwellings are permitted in the plan of subdivision or pursuant to the consent.